What can you do?

 Voice your choice

-There have been two attempts to change the law in Scotland and over ten attempts at Westminster – all have been defeated.
+There have been two previous attempts to change the law in Scotland and over ten attempts at Westminster – all have been defeated.
 Our work is vital to secure further opportunities to improve end of life choices for individuals and to change the law on assisted dying.
-We are sponsors to the CPG on End of Life Choices in the Scottish Parliament, our CEO is qualified to postgraduate level in Medical Law and Ethics and our board of trustees is comprised of medical and legal professionals, academics and an MSP with a nursing background.
+We are sponsors to the CPG on End of Life Choices in the Scottish Parliament and our board of trustees is comprised of medical and legal professionals and academics.
 Thus, we have the expertise at FATE to sensitively support people to prepare for their end-of-life and to effectively lobby to change the law.